 5441 N. Federal Hwy, Fort Lauderdale.

 Now it’s time for some mouth-watering tapas.
 Ole!
 Located steps from the water on the historic Clematis Street, Tapeo recently opened its doors in West Palm Beach.
 Taking its name from “tapeo” –the Spanish term for tapas-hopping – this restaurant delivers the very best of Spain right to your table.

-Owner (and chef) Carlos Mendez of Galicia and Executive Chef Javier Gutierrez of Bilbao, curated an exquisite menu of classic fare for your enjoyment.
+Owner (and chef) Carlos Mendez of Galicia, curated an exquisite menu of classic fare for your enjoyment.
 The floor level, with its large Spanish-themed artistic murals by SUEWORKS, is a casual dining experience for yummy weekday bites, pitchers of fruit-filled Sangria, and fun happy hour festivities.
 Upstairs is a different story: dark wood floors, rustic tin ceiling, framed paintings of matadors and bulls, cloth-lined tables, and the music of live flamenco guitar all await your magnificent evening ahead.

 Take advantage of Spain’s high quality wines found at Tapeo.
 Choose from cava, whites, rosé, tempranillo, or homemade red or white Sangria to accompany your meal.